A major programme of community coronavirus testing that is tracking levels of infection in England has published its first report.

 "We’re gathering the critical knowledge base necessary to underpin community testing and facilitate a greater understanding of the prevalence of COVID-19 in every corner of England."
 Prof Paul Elliott REACT programme director, Imperial

-These findings from the REal-time Assessment of Community Transmission (REACT 1) programme have been posted on the pre-print platform medRxiv and are undergoing peer-review.
+These findings from the REal-time Assessment of Community Transmission (REACT 1) programme are available in a pre-print report and are undergoing peer-review.

 The REACT programme, the biggest of its kind, is a series of studies that are monitoring how the virus is spreading across the country.
 Commissioned by the Department of Health and Social Care, it is being carried out in partnership with Imperial College Healthcare NHS Trust and Ipsos MORI.